Sushant-Bansode/Sushant-Bansode/README.md

           Languages, Techstacks, & New Technologies and
           seeking exciting opportunities related to the same.<br>
         • I am also an Open-Source enthusiast.<br>
-        • The skills that I have attained from the dynamic environment &<br>
+        • The skills that I have attained from the dynamic environment & Competitive university life define me, and I am looking<br>
-        Competitive university life define me, and I am looking forward to Implementing and polishing them in any opportunity that I receive.<br>
+        forward to Implementing and polishing them in any opportunity that I receive.<br>
         • Feel free to go through my profile and approach me, If you need any help, will be glad to help you...<br><br>
       </p>